waqarabbas123/Tailwind-class/README.md

-in this reposiotry it hava just simple react project .
+In this reposiotry it hava just simple react project .